 |Tools:||Jig saw, table saw, drill|

 If you’re handy with tools, this multi-dog dog bowl stand may not be difficult for you to do.
-Novices may find it a bit challenging, but you can still get it done following the step-by-step directions.
+Novices may find it a bit challenging, but you can still get it done by following the step-by-step directions.
 This stand holds two dog bowls with a large, shared water bowl in the center.
 It makes mealtimes and cleanup easier.
 A coat of polyurethane gives it a perfect finish.

 11. Concrete Dog Bowl Stand by Tori Mistick